-The main metric that most subscription-based companies use is either ARR or MRR, and that value comes from subscriptions.
+The main metric that most subscription-based companies use is either ARR or MRR.
+A value that comes from subscriptions.
 If you want your sales teams to focus on selling subscriptions, set this target.

 Subscription products are billed at a recurring interval and use the Subscription feature in Upsales.
-This lets you automate your revenue stream.
+This means you can automate your revenue stream.

-This page lets you view the historical changes in revenue coming from subscriptions.
+This page shows historical changes in revenue coming from subscriptions.

 Cash flow option

-This one shows you all historical sales by orders and divided by year.
-It's basically how the company sales tab looks by default (with the Order value sales model active).
+Shows you all historical sales by orders and divided by year.
+It's how the company sales tab looks by default (with the Order value sales model active).

-Switching between viewing ARR or One-off values in the sales board
+How to switch between viewing ARR or one-off values in the sales board

 With the Recurring Revenue sales model you are now able to switch between showing subscription values or one-off values on the sales board.

-- In the page header, you'll now find a toggle between ARR (or MRR depending on your choice in Step 1) and one-off –
+- Click the dropdown next to Sales model to switch between ARR (or MRR depending on your choice in Step 1) and one-off:

 On the top-right of your screen you can also see and click a progress bar: